 The BHScCM is a four-year, full-time course with a total of 480 credits (one credit equals ten notional hours), offering training in acupuncture therapeutics with the choice of electives in other complementary medicine modalities.
 According to the South African Council on Higher Education [CHE] (2011), a professional bachelor’s degree aims at preparing graduates for professional training, postgraduate studies or professional practice in a wide range of careers.
 The BHScCM programme was designed in consultation with the AHPCSA, which was in alignment with the requirement of CHE (2011).
 A minimum of 480 credits is required for this degree.
 This programme comprises theoretical and practical content in acupuncture and biomedicine.
 Students are required to participate in no less than 370 notional hours of clinical practice to meet the requirement in this programme.

 The author is of the opinion that there is a need to acquire an in-depth perception of the current acupuncture education in SA.
-This view concurs with Brosnan et al. (2016), who highlight the importance of studying the contextualised experience of acupuncture programmes to adapt to particular contexts.
-Table 2-1 provides a comparison of the core CK of acupuncture programmes to ensure students acquire adequate knowledge and skills for acupuncture clinical practice, according to the recommendations by WHO, Fujian University of Traditional Chinse Medicine (FJTCM), and a South African HEI.
+This view concurs with Brosnan et al. (2016), who highlighted the importance of studying the contextualised experience of acupuncture programmes to adapt to particular contexts.
+Table 2-1 provides a comparison of the core content knowledge of acupuncture programmes to ensure students acquire adequate knowledge and skills for acupuncture clinical practice, according to the recommendations by WHO, Fujian University of Traditional Chinse Medicine (FJTCM), and a South African HEI.